slytechroot/FirstGitProject/README.md

 <BR><BR>
 What I do for fun these days:
 - TryHackMe training and machines
-- Having fun with Enterprise Attack Initial Access for Offensive Security<BR>
-- Having fun with Terraform for cloud infrastructure automation<BR>
+- Quick stop for a refresher of Windows and Linux log reading
+- 👯 Jenkins Raspberry PI setup for CloudSecDevOps
 -

 <BR><BR>
 NEXT on my list but very much depending on future work responsibilities:
+- ...
+- ...
 - 🔭 Microsoft AZ104 training and AZ500
 - 🌱 AWS?